italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **response_type**
     - It MUST be set to``vp_token``.
   * - **response_uri**
     - The Response URI to which the Wallet Instance MUST send the Authorization Response using an HTTP request using the method POST.
+The URL is intentionally extended with a random URI fragment value, that uniquely identifies the transaction.
+Eg: `https://relying-party.example.org/response_uri#random-fragment-which-is-worth-it`.
+It is RECOMMENDED that the length of the random fragment value is longer than 12 characters.
   * - **nonce**
     - Fresh cryptographically random number with sufficient entropy, which length MUST be at least 32 digits.
   * - **state**